AdonisAlgos/tech264-docker-kubernetes/kubernetes/README.md

 ### Master vs. Worker Nodes

-* **Master Nodes**: Manage the cluster, making scheduling and orchestration decisions, and maintain the desired state.
+* **Master Nodes (works on the Control Plane)**: Manage the cluster, making scheduling and orchestration decisions, and maintain the desired state.
 They host components like the API server, controller manager, scheduler, and etcd.

-* **Worker Nodes**: Run application workloads in containers within pods, managed by the control plane.
+* **Worker Nodes (work on the Data Plane)**: Run application workloads in containers within pods, managed by the control plane.
 Each worker has components like the kubelet, kube-proxy, and container runtime.

 ### Pros and Cons of Using Managed Service vs. Launching Your Own

 * **Managed Service (e.g., GKE, EKS, AKS)**
   * **Pros**: Reduces operational overhead, automated updates and scaling, easy integrations, and high availability by default.
     * **Especially with Azure (AKS)**: Only charged for the Worker Nodes

   * **Cons**: Higher costs, limited control over infrastructure, and potential vendor lock-in.

 * **Launching Your Own (Self-managed)**

+*Recomended to have a minimum of 3 Master Nodes - Redundancy*

   * **Pros**: Full control over configuration, infrastructure choice, and customization; potentially lower costs at scale.
   * **Cons**: Requires significant operational knowledge, higher maintenance, and manual scaling and updates.